schoero/eslint-plugin-readable-tailwind/docs/rules/no-unregistered-classes.md

 ### `ignore`

   List of classes that should not report an error.
+The entries in this list are treated as regular expressions.

   **Type**: `string[]`
   **Default**: `[]`